askmike/gekko/docs/internals/events.md

 - What: An object singaling that a new trade will be executed.
 - When: At the same time as the advice event if the trader will try to trade.
-- Subscribe: Your plugin can subscribe to this event by registering the `processTradeInitiated` method.
+- Subscribe: You can subscribe to this event by registering the `processTradeInitiated` method.
 - Example:
       {
         id: [number identifying this unique trade]
         action: [either "buy" or "sell"],
         date: [moment object, exchange time trade completed at],
-        portfolio: [object containing amount in currency and asset],
+        portfolio: [object containing amount in currency, asset and total balance],
         balance: [number, total worth of portfolio]
       }